gamtiq/frontend-tools/README.md

 * [Myjson](http://myjson.com/) - a simple JSON store for use in your client side web and/or mobile applications.
 * [Netlify](https://www.netlify.com/) - builds, deploys, and hosts your front end.
 * [now](https://zeit.co/now) - allows you to take your JavaScript (Node.js) or Docker powered websites, applications and services to the cloud with ease, speed and reliability.
+* [Nuclino](https://www.nuclino.com/) - the easiest way to organize and share knowledge in teams.
+Create real-time collaborative documents and connect them instantly like a wiki.
+Use the tree, board, and graph view to explore and organize your knowledge visually.
+It's great for meeting notes, product requirements, docs, decisions, and more.
 * [OpenShift](https://www.openshift.com/) - Red Hat's Platform-as-a-Service (PaaS) that allows developers to quickly develop, host, and scale applications in a cloud environment.
 * [Pastebin](https://pastebin.com/) - a website where you can store any text online for easy sharing.
+* [Rentry.co](https://rentry.co/) - a pastebin/publishing service with markdown support, preview, custom urls and editing.
+Fast, simple and free.
 * [Surge](http://surge.sh/) - static web publishing for front-end developers.

 ### Guide, reference, practices, recipes <a name="guide"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)